 Depression is a common mental health condition with a high burden of disease.
 Research suggests that 1 in 7 Australians will experience depression at some point in their life.
-Depression is a large contributor to death and disability worldwide; it is associated with high rates of lost productivity, economic loss and reduced quality of life.
+Certainly, depression is a large contributor to death and disability worldwide; it associates with high rates of lost productivity, economic loss and reduced quality of life.

 - Persistent low mood and pessimism